 Earthquake App developed for Christchurch assisting Cyclone-Struck Fiji

-Tonkin + Taylor climate change expert and Disaster Risk Reduction specialist, Bapon Fakhruddin, recently briefed a USAID workshop about the company’s Rapid Mapping and how it assisted Fiji in the wake of March’s deadly tropical cyclone.
+Tonkin + Taylor (T+T) climate change expert and Disaster Risk Reduction specialist, Bapon Fakhruddin, recently briefed a USAID workshop about the company’s Rapid Mapping and how it assisted Fiji in the wake of the March 2016 deadly tropical cyclone.

 “Cyclone Winston reminded us how vulnerable the South Pacific is.
 Scientific information alone can’t make Fiji and other Pacific Island nations resilient, but integrated multi-hazard risk management systems and strategies can be adopted to achieve sustainability and reduce vulnerability to natural disaster,” says Bapon.

 Bapon also developed the Tsunami Warning System for the Indian Ocean in the wake of the 2004 Boxing Day earthquake and tsunami, which took 230,000 lives.
 A world-leading hazard modeller, Bapon reported on T+T’s Rapid Mapping to the USAID programme on El Niño Readiness in Bangkok in March.